KatyaW-01/meal-and-grocery-planner/README.md

   <br>

 * Change the name of .env.local file to .env so that your keys will be secure
-* Run migration and seed the database (seeding is optional, you will be able to make your own account and add your own data in the app)
+* Run migration and seed the database (seeding is optional, you will be able to make your own account and add your own data in the application)
   ```bash
   (must be in the server directory)
   flask db migrate